The German Shepherd is a highly intelligent breed that excels in obedience and agility training.

 Regular exercise, mental stimulation, and safe chew toys can go a long way in keeping your German Shepherd happy and healthy.

-Check this out: How Much Exercise Does a Bernese Mountain Dog Need
+If this caught your attention, see: How Much Exercise Does a Bernese Mountain Dog Need

 Feeding